Skip to content

 For schools with the people and resources to dedicate to security, it’s definitely possible to maintain a high level of security with an on-premises solution.

-However, modern cloud hosting options (such as TASS’ ISO 27001 compliant service) are built with security as a core priority, with staff and response teams who are solely dedicated to monitoring and identifying risks, preventing breaches.
+However, modern cloud hosting options (such as TASS’ ISO 27001 compliant service) are built with security as a core priority, with staff and response teams solely dedicated to monitoring and identifying risks and preventing breaches.

 Cost

-When it comes to upfront cost, it’s no surprise that on-premises solutions come with a higher price tag.
-Purchasing server hardware isn’t cheap, especially once you factor in the time spent configuring and installing them.
+It’s no surprise that on-premises solutions have a higher upfront cost.
+Purchasing server hardware isn’t cheap, especially once you factor in the time spent configuring and installing it.

 Also, consider the ongoing cost of electricity used to power and cool your server room, the amount of time your IT Team will be spending on maintenance and support, and the price of replacement parts or add-ons that you’ll need if something breaks.